 ‘Authority’ Uri should have at least one segment in the path

-I was working on the functionality to implement the Azure AD Authentication for the Azure Function for securing the Azure Function.
+I was working on implementing the Azure AD Authentication for the Azure Function to secure it.

 Below is my Azure Function.
 I got the error on the line highlighted below.